 Pinterest Pins Scheduler

-RecurPost is a powerful social media best Pinterest scheduler tool that helps businesses and creators automate their content across multiple platforms, including Pinterest.
-It allows users to schedule Pins in advance, maintain consistency, and maximize engagement without manual posting.
+RecurPost is a powerful social media best Pinterest scheduler tool that helps businesses and creators automate their content across multiple platforms.
+It allows scheduling of Pinterest Pins in advance to maintain consistency, boost engagement, and support long-term Pinterest marketing.

-1. Log in to RecurPost, go to Accounts, and connect your Pinterest Business account.
+1. Log in to RecurPost, open Accounts, and connect your Pinterest Business account.

-3. Select an image from the Add Media option.
+3. Select an image or video pin from the Add Media option.

-5. Schedule it now or for a later date and time.
+5. Schedule instantly or set a future publish date and time.

 Pinterest Analytics for Growth